Tomires/thesis-masters/navigator.md

 ![Pie menu used for selecting the type of a newly created plot.](images/navigator_plotselector.png)

 Free-form rotation mode from the previous version was replaced by the all-new immersive mode.
 Inside immersive mode, the user can move freely in three dimensions by pointing their controller in a certain direction and pulling on the analog stick or by using the touchpad.
 A grid is displayed in the background as the user moves around the space in order to reduce the risk of motion sickness.
 This technique was borrowed from Google Earth VR.[5]
-As mentioned previously, a statistics panel, dubbed the *swatch* can be displayed at the user's convenience.
+As mentioned previously, a statistics panel, dubbed the *Swatch* can be displayed at the user's convenience.

 ![Screenshot of Navigator highlighting immersive mode.
 Swatch is visible on the left.](images/statistics.png)